mmbajo/PROBA-V/README.md

 ```

 ## The Results
 Here are what I tried.
 Most of them did not end well.
 I am still waiting for the result of my submissions.
-But I believe that my final network achieved good results.
+(The Post-Mortem evaluation server is down at the moment.)

 | Net           | Data          | ResBlocks | Filters  | Loss | Normalization |Score |
 | ------------- |:-------------:| -----:| -----:|-----:|-----:|-----:|